etccapital/MultiFactor/README.md

 6. Download `rq_crendential.json` and save it to root project folder

+7. Convert target python files into jupyter notebooks.
+See "Version Control of .ipynb Files" section below.

-7. Open `Alphalens_single_factor_testing.ipynb` and run the import cell to make sure all packages are instaslled properly
+8. Open `Alphalens_single_factor_testing.ipynb` and run the import cell to make sure all packages are installed properly

 To inspect packages installed or to make changes: